Hyeon-moGu/onvif-java/readme.md

-# ONVIF Java Library: The **Asynchronous ONVIF Client** for **Java**
+# ONVIF Java Client: **Asynchronous Library** for **IP Camera Control**

-This library is a powerful and easy-to-use Java tool for interacting with ONVIF-compliant devices, such as IP cameras.
-It's designed to abstract away the complexity of the SOAP protocol, allowing developers to control ONVIF devices through intuitive Java method calls, without needing to handle the intricacies of XML requests and parsing.
+This is a **lightweight, asynchronous Java client library** designed to simplify communication with **ONVIF-compliant IP cameras** and network video devices.
+By handling the complexity of the SOAP/XML protocol internally, this library allows developers to integrate robust camera control (PTZ, Imaging, Device Management) into their Java applications using simple, non-blocking method calls.

 **Beyond Simple Control**: While the library is designed for simple control using OnvifDevice objects, you also have the flexibility to make direct requests using a device's XAddr (web service address) and Token information when necessary.